 The men who panned for gold were a breed apart.
 Carrying their knapsacks of supplies they hiked through raw, mountainous territory sifting the rivers and streams in search of the precious yellow metal that could bring them great riches.
 Over the centuries the rivers flowing to the Pacific had carried gold dust and nuggets along their rushing waters.
 Because the specific gravity of gold is 19 times more than water, the gold sank into sandbars and banks along the way.

 After they returned to Seattle, the news of their find got out in press reports and the great Klondike gold rush began.
 Those using the Canadian route crossed the Chilkoot and White Passes and continued by boat down the Yukon River to Dawson City.
 The rush couldn't have come at a better time.
 An economic recession had gripped the country for several years and the gold rush boom affected the economies of every Canadian community from Winnipeg to Victoria.
 The prospectors were followed by saloon keepers, dance-hall girls, traders and other entrepreneurs.
-In its heyday Dawson City boasted a population of 30,000 people.
-It had electricity, movie theatres, banks and hospitals.
+In its heyday in 1898 the Klondike region had 30,000 people of which 16,000 lived in booming Dawson City, a town with electricity, movie theatres, banks and hospitals.
 It also had the North-West Mounted Police.

 Canadian author Pierre Berton was raised in the Yukon and has written extensively about it including his well-known book, Klondike: The Last Great Gold Rush.